DashBoard page#

 2

 • New recipe: starts the creation of a new recipe.
-After choosing the name and the FlexiBowl in use, the model creation menu opens directly.
+After choosing the name and the FlexiBowl® we are working with, the model creation menu opens directly.

 Note